gitpod-io/openvscode-server/guides/_template/azure/README.md

 ## Teardown

-Open same azure folder in command line and type `terraform destroy` and then type yes. <br>
+Open the same azure folder in the command line and type `terraform destroy` and then type yes. <br>
 It will delete every resources.